katiestar99/ansible/docs/docsite/rst/community/documentation_contributions.rst

 .. code-block:: bash

   make clean &&
-  bin/ansible-test sanity --test docs-build &&
+  bin/assible-test sanity --test docs-build &&
-  bin/ansible-test sanity --test rstcheck
+  bin/assible-test sanity --test rstcheck

 Unfortunately, leftover rST-files from previous document-generating can occasionally confuse these tests.
 It is therefore safest to run them on a clean copy of the repository, which is the purpose of ``make clean``.
 If you type these three lines one at a time and manually check the success of each, you do not need the ``&&``.

 Joining the documentation working group
 =======================================

-The Documentation Working Group (DaWGs) meets weekly on Tuesdays on the #ansible-docs channel on freenode IRC.
-For more information, including links to our agenda and a calendar invite, please visit the `working group page in the community repo <https://github.com/ansible/community/wiki/Docs>`_.
+The Documentation Working Group (DaWGs) meets weekly on Tuesdays on the #assible-docs channel on freenode IRC.
+For more information, including links to our agenda and a calendar invite, please visit the `working group page in the community repo <https://github.com/assible/community/wiki/Docs>`_.

 .. seealso::
    :ref:`More about testing module documentation <testing_module_documentation>`